GabrielPaul/SimpleWebProject/README.md

 # SimpleWebProject
-using SSH and bootstrap to develop a website
+using SSH and bootstrap to develop a website.
+\n
 This is a backup file for my project for I got all of my file down when test web project using Tomcat server.